yingxue-fu/JUMPn_1.0.0/README.md

 ### JUMPn Installation ###
 ##########################

-1. JUMPn insallation requires installation of conda on the user's local machine.
-If conda has not been previously installed, we recommend using Anaconda or Miniconda
+1. Install anaconda or miniconda.
+Follow either of the following instructions for download and installation:

     a.
 Anaconda: https://docs.anaconda.com/anaconda/install/
     b.
 Miniconda https://docs.conda.io/en/latest/miniconda.html

-2. Download the JUMPn source code from GitHub
+2. Download the JUMPn source code from GitHub: https://github.com/VanderwallDavid/JUMPn_1.0.0.
-3. Double click to unzip the downloaded file JUMPn_Shiny.zip; a new folder    named JUMPn_Shiny will be created.
+3. Double click to unzip the downloaded file JUMPn_v_1.0.0.zip; a new folder named JUMPn_v_1.0.0 will be created.
 4. Open command line terminal.
-For example, in MacOS:
+On Windows, it is recommended using the “Anaconda Prompt”.
+On MacOS, you could use the built-in Terminal application.
+5. Create the JUMPn Conda environment.

     a.
-Press two buttons: command button + space button
+Get the absolute path of JUMPn_v_1.0.0 folder, i.e., /path/to/JUMPn_v_1.0.0
     b.
-Type terminal

-    c.
-Press button return

-5. Create Conda environment for JUMPn.

-    a.
-Change the current directory to the JUMPn_Shiny folder: on the             terminal, type cd /path/to/JUMPn_shiny (note: you need to know the         absolute path to the JUMPn_Shiny folder)

-    b.
 Create and activate an empty Conda environment.
 On the terminal, type the following commands:

-              conda create -p $PWD/JUMPn -y
+              conda create -p /path/to/JUMPn_v_1.0.0/JUMPn -y

-              conda activate $PWD/JUMPn
+              conda activate /path/to/JUMPn_v_1.0.0/JUMPn

 6. Install JUMPn dependencies.

     a.
 Install R: on the terminal, type:

               conda install -c conda-forge r=4.0.0 -y

     b.
+Change the current directory to the JUMPn_v_1.0.0 folder.
+On the terminal, type

+              cd /path/to/JUMPn_v_1.0.0

+    c.
 Install dependency packages: on the terminal, type:

               Rscript bootstrap.R

 7. Launch JUMPn on web browser.

     a.
 Change the current directory to the execution folder: on the terminal, type